Equality of Linear and Symplectic Orbits: Introduction

 Since elementary automorphisms are homotopic to the identity, we are able to invoke Quillen-Suslin theory (see \cite{Q}, \cite{18}) to show that \begin{itemize}

-\item{the groups generated by the two types of elementary linear transformations are the same as the elementary linear group in the free case (see Lemma \ref{linear,free,rel}).}
+\item{the groups generated by the two types of elementary linear transvections are the same as the elementary linear group in the free case (see Lemma \ref{linear,free,rel}).}

-\item{the group generated by the two types of elementary symplectic transformations w.r.t. the standard alternating form are the same as the elementary symplectic group in the free case (see Lemma \ref{free,psi}).}
+\item{the group generated by the two types of elementary symplectic transvections w.r.t. the standard alternating form are the same as the elementary symplectic group in the free case (see Lemma \ref{free,psi}).}

 \end{itemize}

 The above generalizes the special case of these results in (\cite{BR}, Theorem 2).